-An important aspect of our scheme is that it solves a global problem when com-607 puting the projection onto an HHJ element, which is contrary to the methods in 608 [29, 20, 42] that compute the mean and gauss curvature of discrete surfaces (at a 609 vertex) using the 1-ring neighborhood of that vertex.
-Our scheme is convergent for 610 general meshes, whereas these purely local schemes are not.
-This also implies that one 611 should use an iterative method when solving the HHJ projection, including precon-612 613 ditioning to account for the small growth in the condition number of the HHJ mass matrix (see Table 1).
+An important aspect of our scheme is that it solves a global problem when computing the projection onto an HHJ element, which is contrary to the methods in [30, 20, 43] that compute the mean and Gauss curvature of discrete surfaces (at a vertex) using the 1-ring neighborhood of that vertex.
+Our scheme is convergent for general meshes, whereas these purely local schemes are not.
+This also implies that one should use an iterative method when solving the HHJ projection, including preconditioning to account for the small growth in the condition number of the HHJ mass matrix (see Table 1).
 Finding effective preconditioners is a point of future work.
-614